-26. Appeals procedure
+25. Appeals procedure

 If a student does not agree with a decision of an examiner or the Examinations Board, he or she has the option of lodging an appeal against this with the VU Examination Appeals Board within six weeks of that decision.
+The appeals procedure can be found at www.vu.nl.

-27. Annual report
+26. Annual report